 As of December 31, 2021, there were net federal operating losses of \$175.6 million, state operating losses of \$4.1 million, federal tax credit carryforward of \$19.0 million, and state tax credit carryforward of \$1.0 million.
 The net operating losses and state tax credit carryforward do not expire.
 As of December 31, 2020, there were net federal operating losses of \$27.7 million, federal tax credit carryforward of \$0.9 million, and state tax credit carryforward of less than \$0.1 million.
 The federal tax credit carryforward will expire in 2040.
 The Company files federal and state income tax returns and, in the normal course of business, the Company is subject to examination by these taxing authorities.
-All periods since Inception are subject to examination by these taxing authorities.
+All periods since Inception are subject to examination by these taxing authorities, where applicable.
+There are currently no pending income tax examinations.